 Charter for Knights of the White Lady

-The Knights of the White Lady (hereinafter “KWL”) is a guild founded on the Landroval server for Lord of the Rings Online.
-Its mission is to provide a safe and supportive environment, particularly for those who identify as members of the lesbian, gay, bisexual, or transgendered (LGBT) community.
-Guild membership is open to all individuals of any orientation who are admitted by the guild’s rules and procedures, but it must be clearly understood that an environment fostering diversity and respect will be maintained.
+Knights of the White Lady (hereafter “KWL”) is a guild founded on the Landroval server for Lord of the Rings Online.
+Its mission is to provide a safe and supportive environment for its members, particularly those who identify as members of the lesbian, gay, bisexual, or transgendered (LGBT) community.
+Guild membership is open to all individuals of any sexual orientation who are admitted by the guild’s rules and procedures, but it must be clearly understood that an environment fostering diversity, acceptance, and respect will be maintained.

 In addition to providing a safe space, the purpose of KWL is to provide friendship, camaraderie, mutual defense, loyalty, adventure, and protection to its members.
 Role playing in character is encouraged but not required.

 KWL values diversity in gender and gender identity.